Recently, I was asked by a potential customer one of the “worst” question she could ask:

 Even an iPhone can produce a good 8x12” print IF the lighting conditions are good enough.

 The iPhone will NOT produce a decent 5x7” print if the subject is moving and the light is not very bright.

-If the conditions of the photo session are bad like rain, snow… The more more difficult the conditions, the more important the quality of the camera to withstand these conditions.
+The more difficult the conditions of the photo session, like rain, snow… The more important the quality of the camera to withstand these conditions.

 The Good Questions to Ask a Photographer

 - Do you do off-camera flash?

 - Can you make off-camera flash look natural?